lijumjose/VIPMP/src/pages/docs/customer_account/linked_membership.md

 - **Standard:** Suitable for departments or sub-organizations with separate budget or administrative requirements,  including business affiliates, school districts, state schools, government departments, and entities.
 - **Consortiums:** An association or combination of organizations with similar interests and objectives, managed by a controlling entity.

-## How to attain more discounts through linked membership?
+## How to obtain more discounts through Linked Membership?

-The linked membership feature helps organizations achieve better volume discounts, which are determined based on the number of licenses purchased during a license term.
+The Linked Membership feature helps organizations achieve better volume discounts, which are determined based on the number of licenses purchased during a license term.
 Organizations that purchase 10 or more licenses qualify for volume discounts.
 As the number of licenses increases, the discount level rises accordingly, as illustrated below:

 ![Volume discounts](../image/vol_discounts.png)

-With linked memberships, organizations affiliated with VIP MP  can combine or aggregate their licenses or transactions with their affiliates to secure better discounts.
+With Linked Memberships, organizations affiliated with VIP MP  can combine or aggregate their licenses or transactions with their affiliates to secure better discounts.
 For example, _Organization A_ has 70 licenses and falls into Discount Level 3, as indicated in the previous table. _Organization B_ has 31 licenses and gets 5% discount defined for Level 2.
-By combining these organizations through linked membership, now they have 101 licenses and qualify for level 4 (15%) discounts.
+By combining these organizations through Linked Membership, now they have 101 licenses and qualify for level 4 (15%) discounts.

 You can include offers for all volume discounted price levels and scaled pricing models.
 The following table lists the discount tiers for transactions of all consumable-based products, such as Adobe Sign: